ahmfrz/Neightbourhood-Map/README.md

       npm install
       grunt
       python -m SimpleHTTPServer
+    Note: Running the 'grunt' command, also generates documentation using [JSDOC](http://usejsdoc.org/) at root/Doc folder
  4. Open your favorite browser and navigate to 'http://localhost:8000/'
  5. Verify that Neighbourhood map webpage is displayed